Tanz0rz/haxe-fmod/docs/live-update.md

 ## Port and firewall

-Live Update opens TCP port 9264.
-The FMOD API does not allow another port.
+Live Update opens TCP port 9264 by default.
+The `profilePort` setting picks another port.

 The game listens on a local socket. macOS and Windows therefore show a firewall dialog the first time a Live Update build runs.
 Allow the connection once and the dialog does not return.